Amazon EC2 C6g Instances

 Flexibility and choice

 C6g instances add to the broadest and deepest selection of EC2 instances and enable customers to run a broad set of compute-intensive workloads such as high performance computing, gaming, and machine learning inference.
-Developers can also build Arm applications natively in the cloud while leveraging the flexibility, security, reliability, and scalability of running on EC2.
+With C6gn and C6gd instances, customers can also run workloads that require high performance networking as well as those that need access to local NVMe-based SSD storage.
+Additionally, developers can build Arm applications natively in the cloud while leveraging the flexibility, security, reliability and scalability of running on EC2.

 Enhanced security and maximized resource efficiency